Vicg853/obsidian-md-storage/L2/Linear programming/Intro.md

-Real-life problems can be solved in many different ways, with the use of various algorithms.
+eReal-life problems can be solved in many different ways, with the use of various algorithms.
 Among them, we have what the so called "linear programming" field.
 This field surrounds a core programming model, that makes use of linear algebraic properties and functions, to solve an availability to optimal quantity dilema (or more specifically: either a maximum value or a minimum value).

 How so?
 Consider the case we need to produce x quantity of a given product and y of another one.
 Then add a new layer to it: we have limited u and v quantities of base elements, used by both products.
 Which is optimal climax configuration, allowing us to reach a peak production in each them?